-Just before John Dillinger goes to the movies the night he is killed, when John is washing and shaving, the camera pans across a table where we see his pocket watch, gun, glasses, and a money belt.
-According to Anna Sage (aka "The Woman In Red"), Dillinger was wearing a money belt with $3,000 inside.
+Just before Dillinger goes to the movies the night he is killed, when John is washing and shaving, the camera pans across a table with his pocket watch, gun, glasses, and a money belt.
+According to Anna Sage (aka "The Woman In Red"), John Dillinger was wearing a money belt with $3,000 inside.
 However, when Dillinger was killed, the money belt was nowhere to be found.
 Historians have speculated that Sgt.
 Martin Zarkovich, who was a part of Melvin Purvis' posse at the theater, stole the money.

 After ratting John Dillinger out to the Bureau in exchange for assurances that she be allowed to stay in the U.S., Anna Sage (real name Ana Cumpanas) collected a $5,000 reward and was duly deported back to Romania 21 months after the Biograph shooting.